 I hate the little Red Riding Hood story.
 I have studied at least 40 different Little Red Riding Hood Books or volumes of collected fairytales, and the story always have the same theme: It is about a girl and grandmother getting eaten by a wolf, about vulnerable people losing against the bad guys.
 The message of Little Red Riding Hood is that we will always lose against the wolves preying on us. – Little Red Riding Hood Info, my spoof on “Good News Club info”

 That is roundabout how the sites “Intrinsic Dignity” and “Good News Club Info” (what a misleading name!
-These sites spread negative propaganda, not objective info) look at Good News Clubs.
+These sites spread negative propaganda, not objective info) looks at Good News Clubs.
 Even though there is a wolf gobbling up a girl and old lady in the story, Little Red Riding Hood is not a story about a wolf winning.
 The wolf loses.

 And if I put GNC teaching in a diagram form, with gold, black, red, white and green squares representing the 5 oft-repeated messages, and the other colors some less used messages, the clubs looks about like this:

 I used a white background, because the ultimate message of the GNC is about becoming a child of God, symbolized by the white page.
-But ID, on his two sites, cut out all the black squares in the above diagram and paste them together, to tell us the clubs are all about sin, hell and shame:
+But ID, on his two sites, cuts out all the black squares in the above diagram and paste them together, to tell us the clubs are all about sin, hell and shame:

 With the Ferrari example in part 2, I already showed that the message “you are a sinner” is not a way to deny a child’s “Intrinsic dignity”.
 Nor is the Christian message a knock to the self esteem, as it is “Your sins can be forgiven, or is forgiven.”
 It is also “everyone is a sinner.”
 Is there anything bad for the self esteem about having a running speed which falls short compared to cheetas, but is normal compared to other humans?
 Nor is it terrible for the self esteem to hear you fall short of what God wants, but do what other humans also do: sin.